renoahsteinberg/dotfiles/README.md

 # clay-dotfiles

-These Dotfiles cant be used yet and are still on development, i don't have alot of spare time, but they will/should be finished by the end of this year
+dotfiles are under development, don't have alot of spare time, should be finished by the end of the year, for my new rice